NoahMarconi/grant-contracts/QUESTIONS.md

   - [x] 2.
 The grant managers decides to refund the donors.
   - [x] 3.
 The grant reaches the funding goal, but funds are still remaining after a second expiration date
    - [x] kill expiration on the grant contract which freezes all future payouts
-  - [ ] !!!NOTE!!! auto triggered refunding halts previously approved but never claimed payouts.
-Fix by tracking pending payouts.
+  - [ ] ~~[no longer a problem] auto triggered refunding halts previously approved but never claimed payouts.
+Fix by tracking pending payouts.~~

 Stretch Goal: